yottaawesome/fsnd-project-2/README.md

 ## Project structure

-The application is split in two parts: a Python Flask backend that initially serves the index page and handles the server-side REST endpoints, and a client single page application (SPA) built in Inferno that acts as the default client.
-The Flask backend is located in `src/svr` and the SPA is located in `src/spa`.
+The application is split in two parts: the server-side and the client-side.

+### Server-side

-The Flask application is structured as a Python package with several subpackages beneath it.
+The server-side is built as a Python Flask back end.
+The source code is located in the `src/svr` directory, and the main package is `svr`.
+Three subpackages are underneath `svr`.

 * **app:** Contains the core logic of the Flask web application.
 * **db:** Contains the database abstraction components.
 * **tests:** Contains the unit tests.

-The SPA is built using Inferno with Webpack, Babel, and NPM being part of the build tools.
-The SPA is a componentized client-side application in the typical style of React apps.
+### Client-side

+The client-side is a single-page application (SPA) built in Inferno that acts as the default client for the Python server.
+The source code is located in `src/spa`.
+The client is highly componentized, as would be expected in React-type SPAs.

 ## Setting up

-You'll require the following prerequisites.
+You'll need the following prerequisites.

 * Python
 * Pip